Charleygrossman/simecon/README.md

 [] Fix reflection issues.

 [] Services networked together in a market.

-[] Flesh out blockchain database.
-   - [] Merkle tree for blockchain transactions
-   - [] Can store multiple transactions
-   - [] Hash pointers
-   - [] Compressed/encoded
-   - [] Some generic comparable
-   - [] Balanced
-   - [] Once a transaction is compressed and made comparable, that encoding can be stored as a generic comparable key, as part of a red-black binary search tree with hash pointers for links.

 [] A completed trade transaction written to the database.